Myanmar–Vietnam relations: History

 In 1462, Vietnamese emperor Lê Thánh Tông while camping in today Laotian-Burmese border, he sent a welcome letter to the king of Ava in Central Myanmar.

 The first Burmese embassy to Vietnam was 1822-1823 led by George Gibson, who was the son of an English mercenary, which arrived Saigon.
 The Burmese king at the time was Bagyidaw.
 He was very keen to conquer Siam and hoped Vietnam might be a useful ally.
 Vietnam had then just annexed Cambodia.
 The Vietnamese emperor was Minh Mạng, who had just taken the throne after the death of his father, the founder of the Nguyen dynasty Gia Long.
 A commercial delegation from Vietnam has recently been in Burma, eager to expand the trade in birds nests.
 Bagyidaw's interest in sending a return mission however was to secure a military alliance.

 In the late 19th century, both became colonies of Britain and France.

 Modern relations

-After the Vietnamese economic reform at 1986, Vietnam has practically given up socialist and communist philosophy, while Burma (later becomes Myanmar) had suffered significant economic setback after the failed 8888 Uprising.
+Since the Vietnamese economic reform at 1986, they focus on industrialization as a condition for communism, which can't be established in a peasant society, while Burma (later becomes Myanmar) had suffered significant economic setback after the failed 8888 Uprising.
 The State Peace and Development Council ruling Burma had maintained cordial tie with Vietnam and several Burmese military figures, notably Khin Nyunt, had paid visits to Vietnam in order to learn from Vietnam's economic reforms successes.